Decolonising the Mind: Fanonean and Marxist influence

 Ngũgĩ is regarded as one of the most significant interpreters of Frantz Fanon, an influential figure in the field of post-colonial studies.
 Fanon gave careful attention to the violent ramifications of colonialism on the psyches of the colonized, and that the colonized individual was "stunted" by a "deeply implanted sense of degradation and inferiority".
 Ngũgĩ builds upon Fanon's post-colonial psychoanalysis by proposing art as a means of healing the trauma of colonialism.
 In Decolonising the Mind, Ngũgĩ discusses, true to Fanon's form, the negative ramifications on the national consciousness as a result of racism, legalized bigotry, and dispossession.

 Lovesey notes that while Ngũgĩ's continuing "advocacy of African languages and their use in aiding the process of decolonization has roots in Fanon’s thinking", his interests have ultimately moved beyond Fanon.
-Ngũgĩ remains "sincerely committed" to the works of Karl Marx and Friedrich Engels, and it is important to note that many liberation movements in Africa have had Marxist roots.
+Ngũgĩ remains "sincerely committed" to the works of Karl Marx and Friedrich Engels, and many liberation movements in Africa have had Marxist roots.
 As Ngũgĩ once said in an interview: "The political literature of Karl Marx and Friedrich Engels was important and soon overshadowed Fanon.
 Or rather, Marx and Engels began to reveal the serious weaknesses and limitations of Fanon, especially his own petit bourgeois idealism that led him into mechanical overemphasis on psychology and violence, and his inability to see the significance of the rising and growing African proletariat."
 Throughout Decolonising the Mind, Ngũgĩ stores great faith in the African "peasantry".
 He credits them with keeping native African languages alive, and maintains throughout the book that it will be the empowerment of the lower classes alone that will be able to "bring about the renaissance in African cultures" and ultimately uplift African nations from their neocolonial conditions of oppression (23).

 In Decolonising the Mind, while he runs with Fanon's idea that a rejection of the colonizers’ linguistic and cultural forms is a precondition for achieving "true" freedom, Lovesey points out that “Ngũgĩ would always add that material circumstances must also change", in keeping with the Marxist tradition of paying careful attention to material history.